swordfatih/CNRoom/README.md

 **Library vocabulary**

-I use the arrangement metaphor, you can imagine a room (base directory) with several drawers (files), inside these drawers you can tidy up papers (keys) with informations written on them (values).
+I use the arrangement metaphor, you can imagine a room (base directory) with several drawers (file), inside these drawers you can tidy up papers (key) with informations written on them (values).
-CNRoom lets you assign several values of different types (std::string, int, double, bool) to a string called key and will write these values on a file of your choice (values are indexed in the order you write them).
+CNRoom lets you assign several values of different types (`std::string`, `int`, `double`, `bool`) to a string called key and will write these values on a file of your choice (values are indexed in the order you write them).
 You can access to these values by the key.

 **Example code**